Updated August 1, 2019. The vegan Burger King Impossible Whopper is about to go nationwide.

-The burger — developed in collaboration with Bay Area vegan startup Impossible Foods — is only currently available at select locations around St. Louis, Missouri.
+The burger — developed in collaboration with Bay Area vegan startup Impossible Foods — was first available at 59 locations around St. Louis, Missouri.

 In a video published by CNET, editor Brian Cooley says that although the burger is “the Tesla of food,” it hasn’t been “widely available… until now.”